MicroStrategy/embedding-sdk-docs/docs/config.md

 ---
-title: Configure library server for embedding
+title: Configure Library Server for embedding
 description: If you plan to use Embedding SDK on a different domain from your MicroStrategy environment, please enable Cross-Origin Resource Sharing (CORS) and allow SameSite cookies.
 ---